LucaIaco/LIGoogleBooksApiExample/README.md

 # LIGoogleBooksApiExample
-This is a sample usage of Google Books Api
+This is a sample usage of Google Books Api for Android

 Fell free to modify and improve it!!!